OsamuDazai666/RockPaperScissor/README.md

 - Users can choose between rock, paper and scissors.
 - Green Box will Represent the Winner..
-- Red Boxx will Represent the Loser.
+- Red Box will Represent the Loser.

 ## Installation